Spamdexing: Cloaking

 Cloaking refers to any of several means to serve a page to the search-engine spider that is different from that seen by human users.
 It can be an attempt to mislead search engines regarding the content on a particular web site.
 Cloaking, however, can also be used to ethically increase accessibility of a site to users with disabilities or provide human users with content that search engines aren't able to process or parse.
 It is also used to deliver content based on a user's location; Google itself uses IP delivery, a form of cloaking, to deliver results.
 Another form of cloaking is code swapping, i.e., optimizing a page for top ranking and then swapping another page in its place once a top ranking is achieved.
-Google refers to these type of redirects as Sneaky Redirects.
+Google refers to these types of redirects as Sneaky Redirects.

 Countermeasures

 Page omission by search engine

 Spamdexed pages are sometimes eliminated from search results by the search engine.